HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/generate_content_report.md

     - **Phrase**

-        Selecting the **Phrase** criteria adds the **Phrase** field, a text input field where you can enter a phrase that would match the items you want included in your report.
+        Selecting the **Phrase** criterion adds the **Phrase** field, a text input field where you can enter a phrase that would match the items you want included in your report.
 Enter a phrase (for example, *Sample Article*) in the **Phrase** field.
 Only one phrase can be searched per criteria line.

         ![](../../../../assets/HCL_Content_Reporting_Phrase_Select.png)

     - **Word**

-        Selecting the **Word** criteria adds the **Words** field, a text input field where you can enter words that would match the items you want included in your report.
+        Selecting the **Word** criterion adds the **Words** field, a text input field where you can enter words that would match the items you want included in your report.
 Enter a few words (for example, *wps*, *test*) in the **Words** field.
 This searches for words within attributes such as titles, description, name, and keywords.

         ![](../../../../assets/HCL_Content_Reporting_Words_Select.png)

     !!!note
-        After you select a criteria, it will not be available for selection again in the **Criteria** dropdown menu.
+        After you select a criterion, it will not be available for selection again in the **Criteria** dropdown menu.

 3. After you have selected the search criteria, click **Search**.